thosoo/Logitech-G19-Linux-Daemon/readme.txt

 - start a terminal
 - cd to the folder
 - type sudo python main.py (usb needs root, change your permissions if you want to start this as a normal user)
+- if it can't finde your fonts change path in ~/.lg19/lg19.cfg

 === How it works ===